 Under the federal Clean Air Act, EPA sets air quality standards to protect public health for six common air pollutants.
 EPA established the CO standard at 35 parts per million (ppm) for a 1-hour average and at 9 ppm for an 8-hour average.
 EPA established the PM10 standard at 150 micrograms per cubic meter (μg/m3) for a 24-hour average and at 50 μg/m3 for an annual average.
 The federal Clean Air Act requires that communities which exceed these health standards adopt plans to achieve and maintain good air quality.

 In the mid to late 1980s, Grants Pass exceeded the 8-hour CO standard and the 24-hour PM10 standard.
 The area was designated as a nonattainment area for CO in 1985 and for PM10 in 1990.
 In response, DEQ adopted attainment plans with various CO and PM10 control measures to reduce pollution levels within the urban growth boundary to meet the federal standards.
-This resulted in significant improvements in air quality and Grants Pass was reclassified to attainment for CO in 2000 and PM10 in 2002.
+This resulted in significant improvement in air quality and Grants Pass was reclassified to attainment for CO in 2000 and PM10 in 2002.
 EQC adopted the first maintenance plans for Grants Pass at that time.

 The current CO and PM10 maintenance plans for Grants Pass expire in 2015.
 Grants Pass’s CO and PM10 levels have steadily declined and the area is unlikely to exceed these standards again.
 EPA provides an option for states to adopt simplified limited maintenance plans for low risk areas like Grants Pass.